jedevc/fyp-report/report.md

 a single synthesis.
 This instantiation of abstract to concrete values is performed after parsing, but before translation into the block-chunk graph.

-Each template has 2 components: a name, and an optional definition (note that for the first usage of a template, the definition is not optional).
-In vulnspec, they are written: `<Name; Definition>`, where `Name` is a valid vulnspec name, and `Definition` is a Python expression.
+Each template has 2 components: a name and an optional definition (note that for the first usage of a template, the definition is not optional).
+In vulnspec, they are written: `<Name; Definition>` or `<Name>`, where `Name` is a valid vulnspec name and `Definition` is a Python expression.
 A templated value can occur wherever a normal value might be expected.

 During template instantiation, we traverse all the chunks, then all the blocks in their order of declaration.
 When we encounter a template node, we evaluate